 The DecisionVariable type corresponds to the VIL DecisionVariable type.
 The functions listed below are intended to support runtime instantiation and may change their individual value over time.

+clearValue()

+Resets the value of operand as if it would not have been assigned before.
+This operation has no effect, if the variable is frozen.

 Boolean isValid()

 Returns whether the underlying decision variable of the operand is valid, i.e., all constraints are fulfilled.
 In VIL, this operation always returns true.